sperezacuna/schneider-challenge-r1/README.md

 In case you want to modify the final list, you can do  it by editing the [src/constants.py](src/constants.py) file.

 ### Drop all non renewable energy columns
-First of all, the program loads the dataframe with all the data ingested.
-Given the presence of both integers and floats in the dataset, we found it necessary to standardize the data for proper treatment.
-We decided to use floats because the neural model we use requires this type of data, although it weights more.
+Given the coexistence of both integers and floats in the dataset, and considering the necessity for data homogeneity imposed by the neural network, we have chosen to exclusively use floats.
+This decision is implemented to prevent any potential loss of values that could occur if integers were employed.
+It is crucial to acknowledge that, considering the use of a substantial unit for measurement, every decimal holds considerable significance in representing a substantial amount of energy.

 Following this, the program contrasts the columns of the dataset with the previously created list of renewable energies, generating a new list of the columns that we must drop.
 Lastly, it drops them all at once.